astrowp/docs/deploy.md

 ### 5. Auto-deploy webhook

-You want to create a webhook that triggers a re-build whenever your WordPress site is updated.
+You want to create a webhook that triggers a rebuild whenever your WordPress site is updated.

 Go to **Site configuration -> Build & deploy -> Build hooks**